Arielgess/kalman-filter-tracking/README.md

 - **Constant Acceleration (CA)**: Constant acceleration motion with noise
 - **Coordinated Turn (CT)**: Circular motion with constant turn rate
 - **Singer Model**: Correlated acceleration model with exponential decay
-- **Composite Trajectories**: Combination of multiple motion segments
+- **Composite Trajectories**: Combination of multiple motion segments, for example a composite trajectory can be composed from CA, CV and then CT sub-trajectories.
 - **Dubins Airplane**: 3D Dubins path generation for aircraft trajectories

 ### Evaluation and Visualization Tools
-- **Trajectory Classification**: Confusion matrix analysis for model comparison
+- **Trajectory Classification**: Classification of trajectories against different KFs.
+One of the KFs must be the true fit.
+Outputs a Confusion Matrix
-- **Performance Metrics**: MSE calculation with sliding window analysis
+- **Performance Metrics**: MSE calculation.
+Also possible to generate a graph of the MSE with sliding window analysis
 - **Visualization**: 2D/3D trajectory plotting with filtering results
-- **K-lag Analysis**: Multi-step prediction performance evaluation
+- **K-lag Analysis**: k-lag prediction.
+Supported both MSE calculation and the Visualization

 ## Installation